nextgis/docs_ngcom/source/collector.rst

 ==============================================

 .. note::
-	You can use described functionality in Web GIS created in nextgis.com_ service on `Premium plan <https://nextgis.com/pricing-base/>`_
+	You can use described functionality on all pricing plans.
+However, you can only add new users on the `Premium plan <https://nextgis.com/pricing-base/>`_.
+Other plans only have one Collector user available.

 Introduction
 ------------